Changing of the Guard Ritual

 Sentinels of the Tomb of the Unknown Soldier

 The Tomb of the Unknown Soldier is guarded 24 hours a day, 365 days a year, and in any weather by Tomb Guard sentinels.
-Sentinels, all volunteers, are considered to be the best of the elite 3rd U.S. Infantry Regiment (The Old Guard), headquartered at Fort Myer, Va.
+Sentinels, all volunteers, are considered to be the best of the elite 3rd U.S. Infantry Regiment (The Old Guard), headquartered at Fort Myer, Virginia.

 During the trial phase, would-be sentinels memorize seven pages of Arlington National Cemetery history.
 This information must be recited verbatim in order to earn a "walk."
 A walk occurs between guard changes.
 A daytime walk is one-half hour in the summer and one hour in the winter.
 All night walks are one hour.